Is this chart lying to me? Automating the detection of misleading visualizations: Related work

 Recently, \citet{10.1007/978-3-031-98414-3_7} fine-tuned a convolutional neural network for the task, achieving high accuracy on synthetic instances.

 Table~\ref{tab:literature-review} compares prior datasets with Misviz and Misviz-synth.
 Misviz is over fifteen times larger than the dataset of \citet{10679256}.
-Unlike \citet{10771149}, it does not rely on paid APIs and ensures long-term access to all instances by archiving them on the Wayback Machine.\footnote{\href{https://web.archive.org/}{web.archive.org}} Misviz-synth is three to ten times larger than other synthetic datasets, and include several more misleader types \citep{mischaqa,10.1007/978-3-031-98414-3_7}.
-In contrast to other synthetic datasets, Misviz-synth provides axis metadata, which is necessary to fine-tune DePlot for axis extraction and answer our research questions.
+Unlike \citet{10771149}, it does not rely on paid APIs for data collection and ensures long-term access to all instances by archiving them on the Wayback Machine.\footnote{\href{https://web.archive.org/}{web.archive.org}} Misviz-synth is two to seven times larger than other synthetic datasets, and includes several more misleaders and chart types \citep{mischaqa,10.1007/978-3-031-98414-3_7}.
+In contrast to other synthetic datasets, Misviz-synth provides the underlying table, code, and axis metadata.
+The latter is necessary to fine-tune DePlot for axis extraction and answer our research questions.